 - Fill the jar ¾ full with water.
 Place the lid on the jar lightly.
 Do NOT tighten the lid – you will want to allow some air to escape.

-- Place jar at a constant room temperature.
+- Place jar at constant room temperature.
 Do not allow the jar to get cold.
 This will kill off the yeast and stop the process.

 - Stir at least once a day for three to four days.

-- When bubbles form on the top and you smell a wine-like fermentation you have yeast.
+- When bubbles form on the top, and you smell a wine-like fermentation, you have yeast.
 The raisins, or fruit, should be floating.

-Yeast from Grain/ Sourdough Starter
+From Grain/ Sourdough Starter

 Yeast is already present on grain.
 All you need to do is to cultivate it in a manner similar to the above instructions.
-Here is a basic recipe for sourdough starter.
+Here is a basic recipe for a sourdough starter.

-- 1 1/4 C unbleached all purpose flour or milled wheat berries
+- 1 1/4 C unbleached all-purpose flour or milled wheat berries

 - 1 C clean warm water